Burns repeats at Innisbrook after playoff win over Riley

 AP Golf Writer

 PALM HARBOR, Fla.
-(AP) — Sam Burns is a winner again in the Valspar Championship, this time with a lot more stress and plenty of more emotion.
+(AP) — Sam Burns celebrated another victory Sunday at the Valspar Championship, and it was nothing like he experienced a year ago.

-Burns holed a birdie putt from just over 30 feet on the 16th hole to beat Davis Riley on the second playoff hole, giving him three PGA Tour victories in his last 22 starts.

 The victory moves Burns to No. 10 in the world for the first time, knocking Dustin Johnson out of the top 10 for the first time in seven years.